karmacoma/lisk-rake/README.md

 You can target specific servers with any of the commands like so.

 ```
-rake get_loading servers=0,1,7 # 1st, 2nd and 7th server
+rake check_nodes servers=0,1,7 # 1st, 2nd and 7th server
 ```

-Which will execute the get_loading task only on servers 0, 1 and 7 as defined in your config.
+Which will execute the check_nodes task only on servers 0, 1 and 7 as defined in your config.

 #### Forging